Summer Conferences & Camps

 • Group meal reservations are made through the Conference & Event Services office.

 • Group participants receive meal cards that are pre-loaded with the meals ordered per week.
 Large groups (100+) can receive a group meal card instead of the individual meal cards.
-Cards are presented at the dining center register to gain access.
+Cards are presented at the dining hall to gain entrance.

 • The sponsoring entity is billed for the guaranteed meals and any additional meals above the guarantee.

-• Catering service for banquets, picnics, and meetings can be coordinated with Classic Fare Catering.
+• Catering service for banquets, picnics, and meetings can be coordinated with Queen City Catering.

 • The dining center will offer limited service on Memorial Day & July 4.

-• Individuals can purchase any meal at the register with cash or credit card.
+• Individuals can walk-in and purchase any meal at the dining hall with a credit card.
 In addition, Tangeman University Center has a food court with quick options available during the day.

 • For long term guests, we offer a Campus Dining Pass.